We compare what's there to find the best deals for you.

 During summer, dozens of daily direct flights leave from the UK at various times, so you can avoid the dreaded middle-of-the-night airport trek.

-If you are hoping to book a cheap flight to the Costa del Sol in 2016 or 2017, you can easily compare the fares of various low-cost carriers online.
+If you are hoping to book a cheap flight to the Costa del Sol in 2017, you can easily compare the fares of various low-cost carriers online.

 Ryanair, easyJet, Thomson, Norwegian, Monarch, Jet2, Flybe, British Airways and Aer Lingus all offer low-cost Costa del Sol flights, departing from all over the UK, including Edinburgh, Belfast, Birmingham, Exeter, Bristol, Cardiff and East Midlands Airport.

-Direct flights from London to the Costa del Sol take off with Monarch, British Airways, easyJet, Iberia and Norwegian, while Heathrow is served by BA.
-Ryanair and easyJet operate Malaga flights from London Stansted, while London Luton offers departures with Monarch and easyJet.
+Direct flights from London Gatwick to the Costa del Sol take off with Monarch, British Airways, easyJet and Norwegian, while Heathrow is served by BA.
+Ryanair, easyJet and BA operate Malaga flights from London Stansted, while London Luton offers departures with Monarch, Thomson and easyJet.

-You can compare flights from Manchester to Málaga from Monarch, easyJet, Ryanair, Jet2 and Norwegian.
+You can compare flights from Manchester to Málaga from Monarch, easyJet, Ryanair, Jet2, Thomas Cook, Thomson and Norwegian.

 Be warned: scoring a cheap flight to Costa del Sol airport may not always be as much of a bargain as it seems.
 Each airline has their own rules and prices for baggage (be aware that these can differ depending on whether you book a package holiday or a flight only).
 Many carriers, including British Airways, allow you to choose between a basic hand-baggage only option and a slightly pricier fare that includes a check-in bag.